An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise: Sparsifying detector error models

 When combining multiple error probabilities from the detector graph into a single probability for the sparsified graph, it is crucial to account for parity.
 For instance, if two individual error mechanisms in the detector error model, \( \mathbf{e}_{dem}^1 \) and \( \mathbf{e}_{dem}^2 \), trigger the same component in the sparsified detector matrix, \( \mathbf{e}_{sdem}^k \), their combined effect would be \( (\mathbf{e}_{sdem}^k + \mathbf{e}_{sdem}^k) \mod 2 = \mathbf{0} \).
 Therefore, probabilities should be summed only when an odd number of detector fault mechanisms contribute to the relevant sparsified detector fault mechanism.
 Thus, we want to determine the probability of the sparsified faults as the random variable defined as the modulo-$2$ sum (parity constraint) of the binary random variables associated to the detector error model faults that relate to it via $A_{tr}$.
 This mapping of probabilities from \( H_{dem} \) to \( H_{sdem} \) can then be accomplished by considering the probability of the exclusive OR (XOR) of the component binary random variables, as follows \footnote{Recall that the XOR logical operation is true if and only if the number of true inputs is odd.
 Furthermore, XOR and modulo-$2$ sum are equivalent for the binary field, i.e. a parity constraint.
 We stick to the XOR operation so as to relate the update rule to the Piling-up lemma, which is formulated by means of it \cite{piling}.}

 where by $A_{tr}^{ij}$ we refer to element $j$ of row $i$ of the transfer matrix, $\oplus$ refers to the XOR operation and by $e_{sdem}^i$ and $e_{dem}^k$ we refer to the binary random variables associated to the sparsified and circuit faults $i$ and $k$, respectively.
 The combined probability in expression \ref{eq:mapLLR} can be derived by means of the Piling-up lemma that describes the probability of the XOR-clause of $n$ independent binary random variables \cite{piling}, which is the case discussed here.
+One can see an example of a sparsification process of a correlated repetition code in Figure \ref{fig:sparsified_example}, where a correlated variable node triggering all checks is removed when moving into the sparsified detector error model.

 The complete BP+BP algorithm is outlined in Algorithm \ref{alg:BPBP}.
 Both stages of the BP algorithm run in linear time.
 To fully understand the performance of the BP+BP decoder, we need to analyse the runtime scaling of the mapping from the detector error model to the sparsified model.
 To this end, it is insightful to treat the transfer matrix $A_{tr}$ as analogous to a Tanner graph, where the variable nodes represent elements of the detector error model, and the check nodes correspond to elements of the sparsified detector error model.
 Equation \ref{eq:mapLLR} can be interpreted as a message-passing update from the variable nodes to the check nodes.
 By using the soft information from the first BP update round as the a posteriori soft information, the probabilities $p(e^i_{sdem})$ can be computed in a single message-passing step.
 The computational complexity of this mapping process is essentially equivalent to that of running BP.
 The key difference is that the column weight is now determined by the transfer matrix, which is not uniquely defined.
 However, in all QEC codes examined in this study, the transfer matrices did not exhibit column weights exceeding 3, suggesting that it is generally lower than the column weight of the detector error model.
 Therefore, the worst-case complexity of the overall BP+BP decoder can be bounded by $\mathcal{O}(n)$, indicating linear time complexity.